oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

           - Supplier site
           - Currency name (This will become a column when Pivot visualization is enabled)
     - Metric:
-          - Paid amount (Attribute) and Sum (Aggregation)
+          - Paid Amount (Attribute) and Sum (Aggregation)

-16. Click preview.
+16. Click on the "Preview" button.
 This gives per supplier, per supplier site totals of invoice paid amount.

     ![Aggregate table configuration](../images/sup140.png "Aggregate table configuration")